ToyZeynep/WeatherRx/README.md

 - [SwiftGifOrigin](https://cocoapods.org/pods/SwiftGifOrigin)

 ## Usage <a name="Usage"></a>
 The city you are in and nearby cities are listed on the home page of the weather forecast application.
 You can search by city name with the help of the search bar on the main page.
 Clicking on the desired cell in the list will take you to the city detail page.
 Daily forecast details and 1-week forecast are listed.
 Clicking on any day displays the details of that day.
+You can also add the cities you want to favorites in the local memory with the help of realm.

 ## Requiremonts <a name="Requiremonts"></a>
 Versions I use:
 - `ruby 2.6.3p62`